digipolisantwerp/auth_aspnetcore_deprecated/README.md

 ApiAuthSpName | The service provider name of the Api Engine.|
 ApiAuthSpUrl | The Api Engine callback url where the idp must redirect to.|
-TokenCallbackRoute | The route used for the token callback url.| auth/token
+TokenCallbackRoute | The route used for the token callback url.| auth/token AutomaticTokenRefresh | Set to true to enable automatic token refresh.| false TokenRefreshTime | The amount of minutes before the jwt token expiration time at which to automatically refresh the token.| 5 AccessDeniedPath | The path to redirect when the access is denied. |

 ### Additional claims